MicrosoftEdge/WebView2Feedback/specs/Print.md

 {
     var dialog = new TextInputDialog(
                         title: "Printer Name",
-                        description: "Specify Printer Name as understood by the OS.",
+                        description: "Specify printer name as understood by the OS.",
                         defaultInput: "");
     if (dialog.ShowDialog() == true)
     {